Mannuel25/Mini-Store-Project/README.md

 # Item Tracker for Mini Stores

-This is a program that assists micro stores in keeping track of the things they have in stock, as well as their descriptions, net weights, and quantities.
+This is a program that assists mini stores in keeping track of the things they have in stock, as well as their descriptions, net weights, and quantities.

 # Requirements